 Following the review of clinical data collected to date, L-DOS47 continues to be well tolerated.
 The data also suggests that L-DOS47 may provide a clinical benefit for certain patients.
 After completion of enrolment for the first stage of the Phase II component of study LDOS002 (n=21), a Trial Steering Committee Meeting was held on December 19, 2017 to review safety and efficacy data to determine next steps.
-A recommendation was made by the committee to stop further enrolment into the second stage of the Phase II component of the study due to lack of efficacy as defined by protocol (≤ 1objective response).
-Final analyses are complete and final clinical study report is in progress.
+A recommendation was made by the committee to stop further enrolment into the second stage of the Phase II component of the study due to lack of efficacy as defined by protocol (≤ 10bjective response).
+Final analyses are complete and final clinical study report is in progress, pending completion of central laboratory reports.